KaitaiD/py-network-rail-feeder/README.md

 # py-network-rail-feeder
-Network Data Feed provides some real-time open data from the rail industry in Great Britain.
-And this is an Python implementation to collect and download data from UK Network Rail Data Feed.
+Network Data Feeds provide some real-time open data from the rail industry in Great Britain.
+And this is an Python implementation to collect and download data from UK Network Rail Data Feeds.

 ## Data Source
 This is the site where you register and log in to subscribe different data feeds: https://datafeeds.networkrail.co.uk/ntrod/myFeeds

-There is a wiki page where you could find some documentation about this data feed: https://wiki.openraildata.com/index.php/Main_Page
+There is a wiki page where you could find the documentations about the data feeds: https://wiki.openraildata.com/index.php/Main_Page

 ## Install package dependencies